martbetz/martbetz.github.io/terms-and-conditions.md

 Opinions expressed by the author are solely representational of independent observation and experience — the author does not promote such opinions as absolute.
 <br>
 <br>
-The author provides no guarantees regarding the accuracy of the website's content and accepts no responsibility should any misinterpretation or misunderstanding arise.
+The author provides no guarantees regarding the accuracy of the website's content; nor does the author  accepts responsibility should any misinterpretation or misunderstanding of any content arise.
     </p>
  </div>